henry-anderson/Ronin/Thallen/EDL/overview.md

 This prevents players with declining activity from qualifying.
 In simplistic terms, the first function requires that player to have a minimum of 500 points in the past 45 days or they do not qualify.
 The second function uses an Iverson bracket to show that the player must either have acquired 30% of their 90 day total within the past 45 days or their 45 day activity must be 1.5x the minimum requirement.
 The last option is to give some leniency to power players who have far surpassed the minimum.

 ### Loyalty
 The player must be in the clan for at least 90 days without leaving to receive either of their weapons.
 If the toon was outside of the clan and recently joined, but their main had been in the clan for the past 90 days they still qualify which is a situation that has been seen in the past by Lya and Ouch's toons.
 The reverse it also true.
-If your main left the clan within 90 days, but the toon in question remained in they do not qualify.
+If your main toon left the clan within 90 days, but the toon in question remained in they do not qualify.
 Whether a player left or not is sometimes ambiguous and this will be left up to the General's to decide.

 ## Discussion
 Below is a theoretical rogue offhand vote based on data from 07/11/2020.
 Sneakashell would be the winner as his rating is the highest due to his high lifetime and activity.
 Thallen would be second because his lifetime is high, but activity is low in comparison.
 Assuming everyone's lifetime and attendance stayed constant, if Thallen wanted to win his 90 day activity would need to increase to 10800.
-They have about the same lifetime points, but Thallen incurs a larger attendance deduction than Sneakashell which is why his activity would need to be almost 11000.
+They have about the same lifetime points, but Thallen incurs a larger attendance deduction than Sneakashell which is why his activity would need to be significantly higher.
 If his attendance matched Sneakashell's, Thallen would only need to increase his 90 day activity to 9250.

 Despite Palaemon's lifetime, he is third because of his relatively low activity.
 Assuming constant lifetime and attendance he would need to increase his 90 day activity to 1600 to beat Thallen and 7000 to beat Sneakashell.
 Some TankGuy is a newer player with low lifetime, but good activity.
 His lifetime would need to be 5300 to beat Palaemon and 7000 to beat Thallen.